Overall obligation and compulsory stockpiling programme

 The CARBURA Board of Directors issues compulsory stockpiling programmes based on conditions established by the EAER and which stipulate the obligations of individual members.
-The quantities to be compulsorily stockpiled by individual members are based on import quotas or sales over the last three calendar years in the case of kerosene type jet fuel and diesel.
+The quantities to be compulsorily stockpiled by individual members are based on their import quota over the last three calendar years.
 This calculation is reviewed annually.

 Substitute and common compulsory stockpiling

 In a departure from the principle that compulsory stockpiling should be carried out by the importing companies, substitute and common compulsory stockpiling is also allowed, however, only in a subsidiary context.

 - Substitute compulsory stockpiling: a substitute compulsory stockpiling agreement may involve a stockholder transferring its stockpiling obligation to a suitable third party.

 - Common compulsory stockpiling: third parties may also be companies, which mainly carry out compulsory stockpiling for a specific branch of industry.
 Common compulsory stockpiling so far has been carried out only by the CARBURA Tanklager AG (TLG).